Skip to content

 Add or modify name and description

 Choosing either Create New Panel or Create New / Modify Draft you will be taken to the "Create or modify a gene panel" page.
-Here, you need to provide a name and short name for the panel (if not already existing), and optionally a brief description.
+Here, you must provide a name and short name for the panel (if this does not already exist), and optionally a brief description.

 Note